 JEWELLERY: A watch and ONE pair of small plain gold or silver ear studs, one in each lower ear lobe.
 No ear lobe stretchers.
 No nose/tongue studs/retainers of any kind, other body piercings or other jewellery allowed.
-No tattoos.
+No tattoos are permitted.
+Pupils wearing jewellery which does not meet the uniform policy will have the jewellery confiscated until the end of the half term.